 Mel welcomes you to her website devoted to promoting a peaceful, healthy, and grounded life.
-She appreciates you stopping by to review topics loved by her: one bright and bubbly southern mama.
 Please read the "about" section to begin which includes her background and credentials.
+Blog categories are available to search for your favorite articles related to many topics like sociology, recipes, and much more.
 Disclosure: This website does contain affiliate links.

 Two things: Please share my blogs on Facebook, if you enjoy.
 Also, follow me on Pinterest!
 Let’s be “Pin” Pals and Share our Discoveries.
 (Send me a message on Pinterest and I will follow you back!) –Hugs, Mel